Teaching and Learning in Community

 Bible Overview (John Sundet)

-A guided journey through the full text of the Bible designed to promote biblical literacy and to establish the basis for a lifetime of reflection and re-engagement with the text.
-A prominent goal is to assure that no book or chapter remains obscure or unrelated to the redemptive narrative.
-First semester: Genesis through Song of Songs; Second semester: Isaiah through Revelation.
+A journey through the Bible designed to promote biblical literacy and establish the basis for a lifetime of reflection and engagement with its content.
+Students will acquire a holistic understanding of the relationship between individual parts of the Bible, ensuring that no book or chapter remains obscure or seems unrelated to the Bible's grand, redemptive story.

 Grade: 9, 10, 11, 12 (also open to adult students)